DanielHauge/h5v/README.md

 - [ ] Fix issue related to many attributes then ending up taking all space.
 Maybe constrain to 25% and then add browse mode thing to navigate attributes when many.
 - [ ] Add matrix support for compounds
 - [ ] Add preview support for compounds (select fields to preview)

-## Script ideas

-- Previewing (Like preview multiple datasets for a group for example)
-- Send data to External App or store or something else.
-- Scaling/Formatting data.
-(Add script to datasets, so data could be transformed before viewing Matrix + Preview.)